stefan-baumann/AeroSuite/README.md

 ![AeroSuite Logo](http://www.vb-paradise.de/index.php/Attachment/32001-AeroSuite-Logo-png/)
 <p>AeroSuite is a WinForms Control Library that provides extended functionality for pre-existing controls and also new controls.
 Unlike most (if not all) similar libraries, this library is aimed at supporting every platform: Windows XP to 10 and Linux with Mono are supported.</p>
 <p>Every control is drawn natively by the system.
-If this is not supported by the operating system, it will automatically fall back to a custom-drawn version.
-That allows the seamless use on every platform.</p>
+If this is not supported by the operating system, it will either automatically fall back to a custom-drawn version or simply not provide the feature (only if it is not essential for the user experience).
+That allows the use on every platform.
+In the far future, I'm also planning on creating a workaroung for every added feature to improve the user experience even more.</p>
 <p>There are not many controls in the library right now as it is still in a early stage of development.
 About 20 more controls are already implemented and just waiting to be revised and released.</p>
 <p>Although this library is released under the MIT license that allows you to do almost anything with it I'd like to be mentioned in your about-dialog/credits/whatever as the creator of this library.</p>